Habbie/pdns/docs/settings.rst

 -  Integer
 -  Default: 100000

 Maximum number of empty non-terminals to add to a zone.
 This is a protection measure to avoid database explosion due to long names.
+Please note that hitting this limit will break your zones, so do not set it too low.
+Definitely to not set it to zero.

 .. _setting-max-include-depth: